This nutritious takes creamy and delicious to a healthy new level.

 Tag @skinnyms on Instagram or hashtag it #skinnyms

-For more delicious recipes and healthy lifestyle tips, like us on Facebook, follow us on Pinterest, and subscribe to our newsletter.
+For more delicious recipes and healthy lifestyle tips, like us on Facebook, follow us on Instagram and Pinterest, and subscribe to our newsletter.

+Have you made this chicken ragout with mushrooms recipe?
 We need your feedback!
-Let us know what you thought about this article or anything else on the site.
+Let us know what you think about this article or anything else on the site in the comments!

 I made this and it was yummy.
 The kids got steamed rice.
 Mom, after her gastric sleeve surgery had cauliflower rice.